Patterson Psych Group, PLLC

 Methods and Modalities of Supervisee Training: Each supervisee is responsible to obtain written informed consent from each client for supervision of their case.
 In adherence to NC Administrative Code, each supervision session will include a review raw data from clinical work through a variety of methods, including but not limited to, audio tape review, video tape review, live observation, co-counseling, & review of case notes/process notes (21 NCAC 53 .0208).

 Evaluation Procedures used in the Supervisory Relationship: We will work together to develop supervision goals that will give you direction in your professional work and in our supervision sessions.
 I will provide verbal and written feedback for each supervision session (formative evaluation) based on those mutually agreed upon goals.
-Supervision session notes will be provided to the supervisee prior to attending the next supervision session.
-Quarterly summative evaluation of overall counseling performance will include strengths, personal and/or professional limitations, areas for future improvement, and my analysis of your work.
+Supervision session notes will be provided to the supervisee at a minimum of once per quarter, but most often once per month.
+Other summative evaluation of overall counseling performance (to be completed at least once per year) will include strengths, personal and/or professional limitations, areas for future improvement, and my analysis of your work.
 Clients are often the best assessors of the skills of the counselor; therefore, I will routinely seek input from the clients as to the outcome of treatment.
 We may also use:

 Confidentiality: The issues you discuss in supervision will be confidential with the following exceptions: